AL-0456/prosthetic-measurements/README.md

-prosthetic hand measurement image analysis
+Image analysis to determine hand measurements from image for development of upper limb prosthetics.